RyoMasumura1201/henkan/README.md

 ## Installation

-You can download from ownload and extract files for your own platform from [GitHub Releases](https://github.com/RyoMasumura1201/henkan/releases)
+You can download and extract files for your own platform from [GitHub Releases](https://github.com/RyoMasumura1201/henkan/releases)

 ## Usage